zextras/tech-doc/source/carbonio/adminpanel/introduction.rst

 To access the |adminui|, you need an account that is marked as **Global Administrator**.
 The default Global Admin is ``zextras@acme.example``; at the first login it will be prompted to change the password.
-You can do this from the CLI using the command shown in Section :ref:`manage-admins`.
+This can be done from the CLI using the command shown in Section :ref:`manage-admins`.
+When a password expires and the Admin tries to login, a dialog will be show, which informs of the expired password and allows to change it.

-.. hint:: More Global Admins can be added from the |adminui|; please refer to section :ref:`ap-new-admin` for directions.
+Once logged in, more Global Admins can be added from the |adminui|;
+please refer to section :ref:`ap-new-admin` for directions.

 |adminui| allows to manage the |product| domains, mailstores,
 accounts, |cos|, and privacy settings.
 The overall organisation of the